Iran–Iraq War: 1982: Iraqi retreat, Iranian offensive

 The Iraqis, realising that the Iranians were planning to attack, decided to preempt them with Operation al-Fawz al-'Azim (Supreme Success) on 19 March.
 Using a large number of tanks, helicopters, and fighter jets, they attacked the Iranian buildup around the Roghabiyeh pass.
 Though Saddam and his generals assumed they had succeeded, in reality the Iranian forces remained fully intact.
 The Iranians had concentrated much of their forces by bringing them directly from the cities and towns throughout Iran via trains, buses, and private cars.
 The concentration of forces did not resemble a traditional military buildup, and although the Iraqis detected a population buildup near the front, they failed to realise that this was an attacking force.
 As a result, Saddam's army was unprepared for the Iranian offensives to come.

 Operation Fath ol-Mobin

-Iran's next major offensive, led by Colonel Ali Sayad Shirazi, was Operation Fath ol-Mobin.
-On 22 March 1982, Iran launched an attack which took the Iraqi forces by surprise: using Chinook helicopters, they landed behind Iraqi lines, silenced their artillery, and captured an Iraqi headquarters.

-The Revolutionary Guard and regular army followed up by surrounding the Iraqi 9th and 10th Armoured and 1st Mechanised Divisions that had camped close to the Iranian town of Shush.
-The Iraqi 12th Armoured Division counterattacked, breaking the encirclement and rescuing the surrounded divisions.
-Iraqi tanks came under attack by 95 Iranian F-4 Phantom and F-5 Tiger fighter jets, destroying much of the division.
+Iran's next major offensive was Operation Fath ol-Mobin, in March 1982.
+Iran launched an attack which took the Iraqi forces by surprise: Iranian helicopters landed behind Iraqi lines, silenced their artillery, and captured an Iraqi headquarters.
+The Revolutionary Guard and regular army followed up by surrounding the Iraqis that had camped close to the Iranian town of Shush.
+The Iraqis counterattacked, breaking the encirclement and rescuing the surrounded divisions.
+Iraqi tanks came under attack by Iranian fighter jets.
+Iraqi forces were driven away from Shush, Dezful and Ahvaz, and the Iranians destroyed numerous Iraqi tanks and armoured vehicles.

-Operation Fath ol-Mobin was an Iranian victory; Iraqi forces were driven away from Shush, Dezful and Ahvaz.
-The Iranian armed forces destroyed 320–400 Iraqi tanks and armoured vehicles in a costly success.
-In just the first day of the battle, the Iranians lost 196 tanks.
 By this time, most of the Khuzestan province had been recaptured.